corn-config/cornlang.dev/src/pages/spec.md

 Objects can be any size, and empty objects are valid.

-It is recommended that implementations ensure keys are outputted in a consistent order, even if this is not input order, but this is not required.
-No guarantee about key order is made.
+It is strongly recommended that implementations ensure keys are outputted in the input order.
+At a minimum, it is required that the output key order is consistent.

 ```corn
 {